-- A few implied instances of it during Episode 5 when Vegeta and Nappa were in an Arlian prison.
+- A few allusions it during Episode 5 when Vegeta and Nappa were in an Arlian prison.

 - Psychopathic Manchild: Nappa has child-like glee when he gets to wreck Earth's military.
 He also has no patience for Goku's arrival.Nappa: Is he here yet?
 Is he here yet?
+Is he here yet?